 Then, using the conditions in Eq.
 (14), Eq.
-(15) results in the following equation.
+(15) results in

 Applying the initial conditions in Eq.
-(17) to the nominal swarm gives the results that are very similar to those seen in Fig. 5.
-As with period matching, the nonlinear conditions eliminate errors caused by linearization but does not dramatically improve the collision or drift behavior of the swarm under exact dynamics with J_2 only.
+(17) to the nominal swarm gives the results that are very similar to those seen in Fig. 4.
+As with period-matching, the nonlinear conditions eliminate errors caused by linearization but does not dramatically improve the collision or drift behavior of the swarm under nonlinear dynamics with $J_2$ only.

 Although the concentric PROs method provides functional swarm motion for 60 orbits, it is not sufficient for a full mission.
-The amount of collisions occurring between orbit 60 and orbit 200 will definitely prevent the swarm from functioning; therefore, this approach will not work for any mission longer than a few days.
-In Section IV, initial conditions will be developed which provide collision free orbits for missions which last for months.
+The number of collisions occurring between orbit 60 and orbit 200 will definitely prevent the swarm from functioning; therefore, this approach will not work for any mission longer than a few days.
+In Section IV, initial conditions will be developed which provide collision-free orbits for missions which last for months.
 Additionally, the PROs will drift at different rates depending on the orbital elements of the chief orbit.
 Therefore, this jump in the collision fraction can occur as early as the 10 orbit mark.
-The concentric PROs can provide desired trajectories for use in a feedback controller21 but on its own it does not achieve good swarm keeping performance.
-Instead, the effects of the J_2 dynamics need to be taken into account when deriving initial conditions for collision free swarm keeping.
+The concentric PROs can provide desired trajectories for use in a feedback controller but on its own it does not achieve good swarm-keeping performance.
+Instead, the effects of the $J_2$ dynamics need to be taken into account when deriving initial conditions for collision-free swarm-keeping.

 IV.
-Main Results: Swarm Keeping Methods for J_2 Perturbed Orbits was determined that the J_2 effect will cause spacecraft to collide and drift apart after a certain number of orbits.
-In this section, the initial conditions derived in Section III are modified to take into account the effects of J_2 on the swarm motion.
-Atmospheric drag will be discussed in Section V but it is neglected in this section because the accelerations due to J_2 are several orders of magnitude larger than those caused by drag.
-The J_2 perturbation affects relative motion in two ways: the crosstrack motion becomes coupled with the in-plane motion and the gravity gradient direction and magnitude are no longer constant.
+Main Results: Swarm-Keeping Methods for $J_2$ -Perturbed Orbits

+In the previous section, initial conditions were derived for collision-free swarm motion using Keplerian dynamics.
+The effectiveness of these conditions in a $J_2$ -perturbed environment was tested by numerically integrating the nonlinear dynamics with $J_2$ only.
+After making several adjustments to the initial conditions, it was determined that the $J_2$ effect will cause spacecraft to collide and drift apart after a certain number of orbits.
+In this section, the initial conditions derived in Section III are modified to take into account the effects of $J_2$ on the swarm motion.
+Atmospheric drag will be discussed in Section V but it is neglected in this section because the accelerations due to $J_2$ are several orders of magnitude larger than those caused by drag for orbits with an altitude above 500 km.
+The $J_2$ perturbation affects relative motion in two ways: the crosstrack motion becomes coupled with the in-plane motion and the gravity gradient direction and magnitude are no longer constant.